-Since we weren’t traveling with a stroller, we counted our baby backpack carrier (a Deuter Kid Comfort III) as our “baby item” on flights.
+Since we weren’t traveling with a stroller, we were able to count our baby backpack carrier (a Deuter Kid Comfort III) as our “baby item” on flights.
 Our daughter had her own seat, so we counted the second hiking carrier as her piece of luggage (she was 3 years old at the time).

-When possible, we asked them to put our Deuter Kid Comfort 3 backpack carriers in large plastic bags and made sure the all the straps are fastened and the hoods were zipped in.
+When possible, we asked them to put our Deuter backpack carriers in large plastic bags and made sure the all the straps are fastened and the hoods were zipped in.

 If you are flying with an Osprey child carrier, they have a travel bag, though we never had any issues with damage.

 Can You Gate Check a Baby Backpack Carrier?

 While we haven’t gate checked our hiking backpack carriers, we have seen other parents at the airport do exactly that.

 We also traveled with a soft structured carrier, just for those small outings where our toddler was going to do all the walking and we only needed to carry the baby.
 So we used our soft structured carrier for the airport and just checked our hiking carriers with our luggage.